rerrl/sat-tracker-in-rust/README.md

 **Common Issue:** The Tauri window may open blank initially while Vite finishes compiling.
 Simply right-click in the window and select "Reload" to refresh the page and the app will load properly.
 This is normal Tauri development behavior.

+- TODO: add a timestamp for the event.
+Currently we only have created_at, but we should also have a timestamp for when the event occurred.

 - TODO: double check the metrics caluluations (should gain be 0 when bitcoin price is equal to avg buy price?)
 - TODO: add a help page to show how to use the app and how the metrics are calculated

-- TODO: create a chart to show sat holdings over time

 - TODO: better metrics design (UI)
 - TODO: ability to show a description on the metric (api provider, fiat extracted, etc)